Man working with confidential information on pc

 Colleagues in office discussing solutions to cybersecurity issues

-Many organisations will often collect, use, share and store single pieces of information unprotected, which could easily, with the right tools, and with information from other sources, be put together to identify an individual customer or employee.
+Many organisations collect, use, share, and store single pieces of information unprotected.
+These could easily be combined with information from other sources to identify an individual customer or employee.

-There is also a sub-category of personal data termed “sensitive data”, this being data requiring greater protection and includes data on an individual’s ethnicity, sexual orientation, medical history etc.
+There is also a sub-category of personal data termed “sensitive data”, requiring greater protection.
+This includes data on an individual’s ethnicity, sexual orientation, medical history, etc.

-Any organisation which processes Personally Identifiable data must consider the risks of doing so and must have a good understanding of the risks that arise when failing to keep all aspects of PII secure.
+Any organisation processing personally identifiable data must consider the risks of doing so and understand the risks that arise when failing to keep all aspects of PII secure.

 As well as the potential financial implications from regulatory bodies, such as the Information Commissioner’s Office (ICO), for not securing PII for their customers in breach of GDPR, the reputational damage could be far more damaging to any organisation.